Forgot password

 Diamond30

-Other factors that can boost your rank include placement, team kills, and bonus, which reward RP to players based on their performance in ranked SUPERVIVE games.
+At Grandmaster, the ante increases by one every 200 RP.
+Other factors that can boost your rank include placement, team kills, and bonuses, which reward RP to players based on their performance in ranked SUPERVIVE games.

 Placement